Faculty Profile: Robert G. Bone

 Main Profile Content

 Professor Robert Bone is a leading scholar in the fields of civil procedure, complex litigation and intellectual property, known especially for his theoretical and interdisciplinary work.
-Before joining the University of Texas Law School faculty, he was Robert Kent Professor in Civil Procedure at Boston University.
+Before joining the University of Texas Law School faculty, he was Professor of Law and Robert Kent Chair in Civil Procedure at Boston University School of Law.

 Professor Bone has published numerous articles in leading law journals and essays in books, and has given many lectures and talks in the United States and other countries.
 One of his areas of specialty is the application of economic analysis to procedure issues.
 He has published a book entitled "The Economics of Civil Procedure," which was translated into Japanese, and major articles analyzing procedural issues from an economic as well as historical and jurisprudential perspective, including topics in the law of class actions, innovative case aggregation techniques, pleading, preclusion law, court rulemaking, party rulemaking, and the nature of procedural rules.
 He has also co-authored (with Professors Elizabeth Burch, Charles Silver, and Patrick Woolley) the second edition of an advanced procedure casebook, "The Law of Class Actions and Other Aggregate Litigation."
 In addition to his work in procedure, Professor Bone is also well known for his scholarship in the field of intellectual property, especially in the areas of trademark and trade secret law.
 His most recent IP publications focus on trademark law, and include articles on the likelihood-of-confusion test for liability, the trademark functionality doctrine, and notice problems and associated chilling effects created by trademark rules.